Skip to content

 The side elevations present an elegant succession of architectural motifs.

 Two further storeys (one dormered) rise above the main cornice.
 A broken scroll pediment above the main entrance enhances legibility and contains allegorical statuary.
-Decorative elements in the Ionic frieze (wreaths) and lower mezzanine (triglyphs and swags) are applied delicately, in contrast to the robust rustication.
+Decorative elements in the Ionic frieze (wreaths) and lower mezzanine (triglyphs and swags) are applied delicately, in contrast to the bolder rustication.

 Sculptural allegories of London (r), Liverpool (l) and the Globe (held aloft). above the main entrance.